Regulation and Standards

 Public and Environmental Safety

 All aspects of the life cycle of a pipeline — from design and construction to operation and discontinuation (abandonment) — are strictly regulated by a number of regulatory agencies and government departments.
-These regulatory agencies and government departments ensure Canada’s pipelines are operated safely, responsibility and in the public interest.
+These regulatory agencies and government departments ensure Canada’s pipelines are operated safely, responsibly and in the public interest.

 Pipeline systems that cross provincial or international boundaries are regulated by the federal government, primarily under the authority of the National Energy Board.
 Pipeline operations may also be subject to regulations of other federal, provincial or municipal bodies including Natural Resources Canada, Environment Canada, Fisheries and Oceans Canada, and Transport Canada, depending on the type and ownership of the land which the pipeline crosses.
 The Transportation Safety Board investigates pipeline incidents and makes recommendations for improvements.